up9inc/vscode-up9/README.md

 ## Quick Start

-*  Press `Command-Shift-P` to access VS Code command launcher and select **UP9: Open Code Browser** from the list.
+*  Press `Command-Shift-P` to access VS Code command launcher and select **UP9: Code Browser** from the list.
 This will open a right-pane window offering you to sign in to your UP9 account:

 ![The right-pane upon opening the code browser](images/image1.png)